Gastonia (dinosaur): Description

 It is difficult to determine distinguishing traits of Gastonia because its affinities are uncertain.
 However, in 1998 Kirkland established three characters which were unique for the Ankylosauria as a whole and thus likely autapomorphies, unique derived traits.
 On the midline of the front snout, the bony core of the upper horny beak, a broad, gradually curved, notch is present between the snout bones, the praemaxillae.
 The bony nostrils are placed far to the rear.
 At the underside of the braincase, the basisphenoid, the basipterygoid processes are longitudinally stretched.

-Gastonia had a flat and, even for an anylosaurian, very broad rump, the belly strongly protruding between the short powerful limbs.
+Gastonia had a flat and, even for an ankylosaurian, very broad rump, the belly strongly protruding between the short powerful limbs.
 The tail was moderately long and lacked a tail club.
 The neck was relatively long and the skull probably rather small.

 The skull is somewhat elongated and pointy, measuring 295 by 283 millimetres in the holotype.
 The top profile of the skull is convex, the rear skull roof curving below the level of the upper rim of the eye sockets.
 The quadrate is very strongly inclined to the rear.
 The occipital condyle, the contact with the neck, is obliquely pointing to below, an ankylosaurid trait causing the head to be pointing downwards.
 The beak is toothless.
 The tooth rows of the maxillae are rather straight and each consist of fifteen to sixteen small teeth, lacking a true cingulum, swollen basis.
 There is no armour on the snout.
-More to behind, the bony tiles of the skull roof, the caputegulae, are rather indistinctively patterned though a small central plate on the parietal bones is visible.
+More to the rear the bony tiles of the skull roof, the caputegulae, are rather indistinctively patterned though a small central plate on the parietal bones is visible.
 The squamosal horns, at the rear skull corners, and jugal horns, at the cheeks, are small.

 The sacrum consists of three sacral vertebrae, with a caudo-sacral vertebra behind them.
 Stiffened rear tail vertebrae or a tail club are absent.
 The shoulder blade resembles that of nodosaurids in possessing an acromion that is blade-like, but differs in the acromion originating from the front edge, not the outer side of the scapula, not being wrapped to behind and not ending in a knob.
 It is thus not a typical nodosaurid "pseudoacromion".
 The coracoid is square in form, a typical ankylosaurid trait.
 The humerus has a large deltopectoral crest extending downwards to the middle of the shaft, a derived trait.
 The ulna is very robust with an enormous olecranon.
 The shinbone is very expanded at both the upper and lower end.